 This much seems clear when the two chapters are taken as a single discourse.
 In the kingdom, life is to be lived knowing that the end will come.
 No need to buy, renting is sufficient, because this world is not the ultimate goal.
 In this physical realm, we are not eternal.
 Nothing here is eternal, for the earth is temporal (time-limited or constrained).
 Only the spiritual being housed in the physical body is eternal.
 Life here will not be easy; difficulties and challenges will come, false teachers and distressing days.
 Nations rise and fall, but God controls.

 Do you live with the end in view?
-How would you change your life to be able to say that you live knowing that the end will come?
+How would you need to change your life to be able to say that you live knowing that the end will come?
 What goals of your church would you describe as worldly?
 Are these valid goals?
 Why or why not?
 Think of some examples of spiritual goals the church might adopt?
 What are valid goals for your life, keeping in mind that the end is coming?
 What is the ideal version of your life given the truths of this chapter?